-In this paragraph, we introduce the formal ideas behind our main result, Theorem \ref{t:Euler}.
-Consider a smooth bounded solution $u$ of the Euler system which has bounded derivatives.
-As we have explained above, the pressure field is the solution of a Poisson equation
+We now present and discuss the main theorem of this chapter.
+In order to introduce the formal ideas behind our main result, Theorem \ref{it:ThEuler} below, consider a smooth bounded solution $u$ of the Euler system which has bounded derivatives.
+As we have explained above, the pressure field is a solution of a Poisson equation

-The problem lies in the fact that the solution of this elliptic problem is not unique, as it is given, in $\mc S'$, up to the addition of a harmonic polynomial.
-Therefore, in order to recover the pressure force $- \nabla \pi$, we must add to \eqref{ieq:PressureForce} the gradient of a harmonic polynomial $Q \in \R [x]$, so as to obtain
+and the issue lies in the fact that the solutions of this elliptic problem are not unique, as they are given, in $\mc S'$, up to the addition of a harmonic polynomial.
+Therefore, in order to recover the pressure force $- \nabla \pi$, we must add to \eqref{ieq:c2PressureForce} the gradient of a harmonic polynomial $Q \in \R [X]$, so as to obtain

-The presence of this poynomial is sometimes dismissed as being irrelevant, equation \eqref{ieq:PressureForce} giving the ``canonical'' choice of the pressure corresponding to a loosely stated far field condition.
-However, the question we ask, and solve, is much deeper, as we wish to know what property of the flow $u$ this choice is related to.
-As we will see in Theorem \ref{t:Euler} below, the cancellation $\nabla Q = 0$ of this polynomial is equivalent to the condition

-where $\mc S'_h$ is the subspace of $\mc S'$ consisting of distributions whose Fourier transform satisfies a smallness criterion at $\xi = 0$ (see Definition \ref{d:SpH} below).
-In particular, $\mc S'_h$ contains no polynomial function, as the Fourier transform of a polynomial is a sum of derivatives of the Dirac mass $\delta_0$.

-Condition \eqref{ieq:Condition} is fairly natural: it means, if $u$ is \textsl{e.g.} smooth, that $\partial_t u \in \mc S'_h$.
-Therefore, if we can prove that $\P \D (u \otimes u)$ is always an element of $\mc S'_h$, we see that \eqref{ieq:Condition} will indeed be equivalent to the cancellation of the polynomial $\nabla Q = 0$.

-The proof will be divided into two parts.
-In the first one, we work with regular in time solutions, and follow the ideas we have presented above.
-A key point of the argument will be to show that the operator $\P \D$ has its range in $\mc S'_h$.
-In the second part of the proof, we will resort to a regularization procedure to adapt our method to functions which have very low time regularity.
-In fact, we will be able to deal with weak solutions in $C^0(L^\infty)$.